codbex/codbex.github.io/_posts/2024-07-17-leave-request-bpm-app.md

    | DIRIGIBLE_MAIL_SMTPS_PORT           | SMTPS port                                        | `2525`                     |
    | DIRIGIBLE_MAIL_SMTPS_AUTH           | whether authentication is required `true`/`false` | `true`                     |

-    - to start the Kronos image with the needed mail configurations use the following command
+    - to start the Hyperion image with the needed mail configurations use the following command
         ```shell
         HYPERION_WORKSPACE_DIR='/tmp/hyperion'
         IMAGE_VERSION='1.0.7' # use version 1.0.7 or later